Resources for Students

 A student establishes eligibility by submitting the appropriate written documentation to the office of Student Disability Services (SDS).

-Reasonable accommodations are determined through individualized interview with the student as well as diagnostic data and recommendations contained within the documentation.
+Reasonable accommodations are determined through individualized interview with the student as well as review of diagnostic data and history.
 Students who wish to request accommodations must give written permission for SDS to inform professors and other relevant university personnel that he/she is a person with a documented disability.

 Once a student with a disability is enrolled in courses, the following sequence of events should occur in order to receive eligible accommodations:

 The professor receives written notification from the office of Student Disability Services.
 The letter notifies the professor that the student has a disability that must be accommodated.
-Due to confidentiality issues, specific information about the disability is not included.
-The letter simply lists the accommodations that have been discussed with the student and approved.
+Due to confidentiality issues, specific information about the disability is not generally included.
+The letter simply lists the accommodations that have been discussed with the student and approved by SDS.
 A professor is only required to make available the accommodations that are delineated within the letter of notification issued by the office of Student Disability Services.

 It is the student's responsibility to inform SDS promptly when additional accommodation letters need to be sent due to a course schedule change, instructor change, or if enrolled in a class with multiple instructors.

-Students are asked to give one week advance notice to allow time for the necessary arrangements to be made.
+Students who wish to request accommodations are asked to give at least one week advance notice to allow time for the necessary arrangements to be made.
 Otherwise, accommodations may not be able to be delivered in a timely manner.
 Although every attempt will be made to honor requests made on short notice, requests made with less than one week notice increase the likelihood that the necessary space, equipment, and resources needed may not be available.

 It is always the student's right to refuse to request accommodations.
 However, a professor is not liable if the student fails to make timely arrangements and then performs poorly in the course.